mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 Motion can make your apps look more polished.
 It can also captivate the interest of your user base.

-## Animation in react
+## Animation in React

-React's virtual DOM creates some problems for elements that animated.
-If a DOM node is updated in the middle of an animation the motion would abruptly stop.
+React's virtual DOM creates some problems for elements that are animated.
+If a DOM node is updated in the middle of an animation the motion would abruptly stops.
 This would not be the user experience you were looking for.

 React provided a solution to this with the `ReactTransitionGroup` and `ReactCSSTransitionGroup` components.
-The react team moved these to `react-transition-group` which is a community maintained package, go open source!
+The react team moved these to `react-transition-group` which is a community-maintained package, go open source!

 https://reactjs.org/docs/animation.html